 In order to apply for a Golden Buckeye Card, you will need to provide a valid proof of age or disability; acceptable forms include a Medicare card, SSDI documentation, or documentation issued by a state department certifying a disability or public employee retirement.

-If your card is lost, damaged, or stolen, you will need to call the office of the Ohio Department of Aging to request a replacement card.
-Once you've filed a proper complaint, you should receive a new card in six to eight weeks.
+If your card is lost, damaged, or stolen, call the office of the Ohio Department of Aging to request a replacement card.
+Once you've filed a proper complaint, a new card can be expected in six to eight weeks.

-While most restaurants, hotels, and other businesses in Ohio proudly display the Golden Buckey logo in their windows or at the cash register, if you want to plan ahead for a trip to Columbus or other major cities in Ohio, you can check for participating retailers either by county or by city.
+While most restaurants, hotels, and other businesses in Ohio proudly display the Golden Buckey logo in their windows or at the cash register, if you want to plan ahead for a trip to Columbus or other major cities in Ohio, you can check for participating retailers online and filter either by county or by the city.

-You can generally expect discounts between 10 and 20 percent off at most places that accept the Golden Buckey card.
+Discounts are generally between 10 and 20 percent off the full price at most places that accept the Golden Buckey card.
 Since the program started with an emphasis on small businesses, you'll most likely find discounts at local restaurants, auto care centers, and elderly care facilities than at chain eateries or corporate businesses.
+Before purchasing, simply show the card at the register to recieve the discount.

 Additionally, if you don't have prescription insurance or if your Medicare Part D doesn't cover a drug, the card also includes access to Ohio's Best Rx prescription drug discount program.
 You can get the prescription card by visiting Ohio's Best Rx website.